vidrez/REmind/README.md

 After recreating my container nginx decided to break, likely some weirdness in the nginx container not expecting the app to go down and be unreachable, how to fix? **restart the nginx service**.

+### Exibit B: Database connection errors

+Does your DB password contain special characters?
+If so, try changing it to something simpler without special characters.
+If that doesn't work, try restarting the database container.

 ## Updated guide for adding a challenge

 1. Take a binary (tested and working on compiled from C)